Ankitsingh1709/Power_BI_Projects/Quality Analysis Dashboard /README.md

 - Scatter plots: Visualizing relationships and patterns within the data.
 - Regression plots: Analyzing trends and correlations.
 - Correlation matrices: Calculating correlation coefficients between numeric features.

+1. This dashboard has two pages.
+The First page is the main dashboard page, wherein we have displayed multiple charts and cards for various metrics.

+2. In the 2nd, we have displayed the tabular view by employee and supervisor.

 ### Quality Analysis